martinda/external-workspace-manager/README.md

 outside Jenkins.
 See the next section for global configuration details.

 # Using a global configuration file

+Note: this plugin is in the planning stage, and the global configuration could be implemented inside Jenkins, or as an external file.

 A global configuration file can be used to: